Tommy Stevens (politician)

 Tommy Stevens (May 20, 1931 – November 6, 2011) was an American politician.
 He served as a Democratic member for the 70th district of the Florida House of Representatives.

 Life and career

 Stevens was born in Dade City, Florida.
 He attended the University of Florida, St. Leo Junior College and the University of South Florida.

 In 1962, Stevens was elected to the Florida House of Representatives, serving until 1966.
 In 1967, he was elected as the first representative of the newly-established 70th district of the Florida House.
-He served until 1972, when he was succeeded by Elvin L. Martinez.
+He served until 1972, when he was succeeded by Elvin Martinez.

 Stevens died on November 6, 2011, at the age of 80.